 The owner of a Belgian Malinois must be as active and athletic as the dog.
 More than many others, they require constant human interaction and approval from their masters.
 It’s why the military and police often use these dogs.
 They are great partners for joggers, runners, hikers, and other lovers of outdoor activities.

 Your Behavior Matters

-Believe it or not, if you act stressed, angry, tense or anxious, it will rub off on your dog.
+Believe it or not, if you act stressed, angry, tense, or anxious, it will rub off on your dog.
 This includes family fighting.
-These feelings will force your Belgian Malinois to act in aggressive or dangerous ways because they are reflecting the stress.
+These feelings will force your Belgian Malinois to act in aggressive or dangerous ways because they reflect the stress.

 Why Does a Belgian Malinois Show Aggression Toward Other Dogs?

-If you’ve been training and socializing your dog and it’s still being aggressive toward other dogs, it could be something in your Belgian Malinois’s genetic makeup.
-In this case, you’re going to have to take great efforts to keep it at a safe distance from other dogs so it doesn’t become stressed.
+If you’ve been training and socializing your dog and it’s still aggressive toward other dogs, it could be something in your Belgian Malinois’s genetic makeup.
+In this case, you’re going to have to make great efforts to keep it at a safe distance from other dogs, so it doesn’t become stressed.

 Training and Socializing

-If you didn’t socialize your dog to other pets and neighborhood dogs when it was very young, it may develop a poor attitude toward other dogs.
+If you didn’t socialize your dog with other pets and neighborhood dogs when it was very young, it might develop a poor attitude toward other dogs.
 Proper and adequate training should take care of this issue.
 If not, consult a behaviorist or a vet for help.